 Address: 2023 IA-86, Milford, IA 51351

-Skip the crowds and just play mini-golf at Treasure Village.
+Skip the crowds and play mini-golf at Treasure Village.
 While not in Spirit Lake proper, Treasure Village Mini-Golf is just a short nine-mile drive to the south end of West Lake Okoboji.
-This iconic golf course features 27 holes of course play, with each hole decorated with familiar storybook characters.
+This iconic golf course features 27 holes of course play, each decorated with familiar storybook characters.
 An ice cream snack shop is onsite for quick refreshments.

 If you want a more historical miniature golf experience, try Pirate’s Cove in Arnolds Park, just a few minutes away.
 This traditional seasonal miniature golf facility has one 18-hole course and food concessions.
 You will be greeted with a friendly Arrgh! and then shown into Pirate’s Cove.